-- Previous experience in using ice axe and crampons is a pre-requisite for all clients booking for the Gondogoro La departure
+Previous experience in using ice axe and crampons is a pre-requisite for all clients wishing to cross the Gondogoro La.

-PLEASE REFER TO ‘WHAT’S EXCLUDED’ SECTION TO SEE INFORMATION ABOUT EXTRA COSTS THAT WERE APPLICABLE IN 2015 AND ARE STILL LIKELY TO BE IMPOSED FOR THE GONDOGORO LA CROSSING DEPARTURE IN 2016.
-THESE COSTS ARE IMPOSED BEYOND OUR CONTROL
+PLEASE REFER TO ‘WHAT’S EXCLUDED’ SECTION TO SEE INFORMATION ABOUT EXTRA COSTS THAT WERE APPLICABLE IN 2019 AND ARE STILL LIKELY TO BE IMPOSED IN 2020.
+THESE COSTS ARE IMPOSED BEYOND OUR CONTROL.

 TRAVEL BETWEEN ISLAMABAD AND SKARDU WILL BE BY AIR AND NOT BY ROAD, EVEN IF THIS CAUSES DELAYS IN OUR ITINERARY